by Bob Donaldson - Zappis CC/ Audax UK

 We ploughed on to Eamons hometown of Ballina where his family kindly prepared some food for us and gamely tolerated a bunch of weather-beaten men in lycra for 20 mins.
 The grub was spot on and the warm hospitality provided us with a boost in morale before heading out into the rain to the next control, Ballyhaunis, at 260km.
 Soon after I dropped off the main bunch for another food break at a Texaco garage.
 There were a few stools by the window and with some Muller Rice, that was me sorted for 15 mins.
-Pat came back to see if I'd had a mechanical.
+Pat Dease came back to see if I'd had a mechanical.
 Fair play to that man - a gentleman and a scholar.
-When all was found to be OK he shot off with boundless energy, like he had just popped out to buy some milk.
+He then shot off with boundless energy, like he had just popped out to buy some milk.
 Dermot came along soon after with knee trouble.
 We exchanged a few appreciative remarks about Bianchi's and then he motored on.
 With energy levels restored I left shortly after and spent the remaining 100 km tootling along by myself, getting back to Clara after 11.
-Paul deftly managed the paperwork while Annette made me a smashing cup of tea.
+Paul deftly managed the paperwork while Annette made me a cup of tea.
 At that point I was a bit frazzled and in the mood for a few zzzs'.
 Paul threw out a quote from Eddie Dunne, an audaxers mantra, as I knocked back the last drop: ' If you're not riding, eating, or pooping, you should be sleeping ' ..so off I went to catch a nap, 360km done.